Peter González (footballer)

-Peter Federico González Carmona (born 25 July 2002), commonly known as Peter, is a footballer who plays as a winger for club Real Valladolid, on loan from Getafe CF. Born in Spain, he plays for the Dominican Republic national team.
+Peter Federico González Carmona (born 25 July 2002), commonly known as Peter, is a professional footballer who plays as a winger for Ekstraklasa club Górnik Zabrze.
+Born in Spain, he plays for the Dominican Republic national team.

 Club career

 A youth product of Getafe Olímpico and Ciudad Getafe, Peter joined the youth academy of Real Madrid in 2015.
 He made his professional debut with Real Madrid in a 2–1 La Liga win over Athletic Bilbao on 22 December 2021.

-On 31 January 2024, Peter was loaned to top tier side Valencia until the end of the season.
+On 31 January 2024, Peter was loaned to top-tier side Valencia until the end of the season.
 On 4 July, he moved to fellow league team Getafe on a four-year deal.

 On 1 September 2025, Peter moved to Valladolid in the second division on a one-year loan deal.

+On 12 July 2026, Peter signed a three-year-contract with Ekstraklasa club Górnik Zabrze.
+On 8 August 2026, Peter made his Ekstraklasa debut against Radomiak Radom, scoring two goals.
+The game ended with a 3–1 win for Górnik.

 International career

 Born in Spain to Dominican parents, He represented the Dominican Republic U15s in the 2017 CONCACAF U15 Championship, with a goal in 3 appearances.

 He debuted for the senior team during a 2–2 friendly draw against Puerto Rico on 22 March 2025, and he scored the Dominican Republic's first ever CONCACAF Gold Cup goal on 14 June 2025 during the 3–2 loss against Mexico.